Tel Aviv University, The Buchmann Faculty of Law

 In order to start the application process for a Ph.D:

-Please first send a copy of your formal transcripts by e- mail, in order to check the compatibility of your syllabus and grades to those of Tel Aviv University.
+Please first send a copy of your formal transcripts and diplomas by e- mail, in order to check the compatibility of your syllabus and grades to those of Tel Aviv University.
 (Formal copies of your diplomas will be needed at a later stage).

 2. Once these preliminary conditions are met, Ph.D. candidates are expected to find a doctoral supervisor from among our faculty members, who will agree to supervise their research and has been approved by the Faculty's doctoral committee.
 See here for information and contact details of our senior lecturers